espressif/esp-idf/docs/api-guides/jtag-debugging/configure-wrover.rst

 Configure Hardware
 ^^^^^^^^^^^^^^^^^^

-1. Enable on-board JTAG functionality by setting JP8 according to :doc:`../../get-started/get-started-wrover-kit`, section :ref:`esp-wrover-setup-options`.
+1. Enable on-board JTAG functionality by setting JP8 according to :doc:`../../get-started/get-started-wrover-kit`, section :ref:`esp-wrover-kit-setup-options`.

 2. Verify if ESP32 pins used for JTAG communication are not connected to some other h/w that may disturb JTAG operation: